unshittify-org/ublacklist-amazon/README.md

-# ublacklist-pinterest
+# ublacklist-amazon

-A [uBlacklist](https://github.com/iorate/ublacklist) blocklist to remove Pinterest from your search results.
+A [uBlacklist](https://github.com/iorate/ublacklist) blocklist to remove Amazon from your search results.
 It won't make Google useable, but still sligtly less worse.

+# NOTE: This fork is a work in progress forked from the [ublacklist-pinterest blocklist](https://github.com/rjaus/ublacklist-pinterest) by [Riley James](https://github.com/rjaus).

+Until this warning is removed, this blocklist should not be considered functional.

+# Usage

 |               | Normal           | Overkill option  |
 |---------------|------------------|------------------|